-Created by David Gelb – the director of the terrific food doc "Jiro Dreams of Sushi," thankfully returning to Netflix in November – "Chef's Table" travels across the globe to find chefs cooking up all kinds of fascinating and delicious work.
+Created by David Gelb – the director of the terrific food doc "Jiro Dreams of Sushi," also available on Netflix – "Chef's Table" travels across the globe to find chefs cooking up all kinds of fascinating and delicious work.
 You learn about the philosophy of the cooks, what brought them to food and what brought them to their particular corners of the culinary world – whether it's a fancy four-star restaurant or an exploration out into nature.

 But the star of the show is the loving shots of the chef's handiwork during each episode, food porn of the highest level.
 Each shot lingers and luxuriates over the dishes, made even more drool-inducingly delicious knowing the thought and effort gone into each menu.
 The rest of the show is no slouch either, though, beautifully photographing the worlds of each chef.

 Every episode ends with you craving dinner – and maybe some plane tickets to one of the lovely locales from "Chef's Table."

 4. "Nailed It"

 Most food shows are about the beauty of watching experts at their craft take simple ingredients and create delicious dishes.
 "Nailed It" … is not that.

 This bright and bubbly Netflix Original is a tribute to those of us who can't cook to save our lives, who manage to burn Spaghettios and bake cookies that would make better fribees than food.
 Each episode finds three crappy home cooks and challenges them to recreate some intricate dessert artworks – with the final product looking more like Instagarbage than Instagram-worthy.